desyops/puppet-afs/README.md

 Defaults to ` ` (space-character), the afsd itself will choose the appropiate options.

 ##### `config_path`
 The configuration path for the client configuration files.
-Defaults to '/usr/vice/etc' for Scientific Linux and '/etc/openafs-client' for Debian/Ubuntu.
+Defaults to `/usr/vice/etc` for Scientific Linux and `/etc/openafs-client` for Debian/Ubuntu.

 ##### `package_name`
 Name of the client OpenAFS client package.
-Defaults to 'openafs-client' for Scientifc Linux and Debian/Ubuntu.
+Defaults to `openafs-client` for Scientifc Linux and Debian/Ubuntu.

 ##### `krb5_package_name`
 Name of the KRB5 package.
-Defaults to 'openafs-krb5' for Scientific Linux and Debian/Ubuntu.
-On Debian/Ubuntu installes additionally 'libpam-afs-session' for PAM support.
+Defaults to `openafs-krb5` for Scientific Linux and Debian/Ubuntu.
+On Debian/Ubuntu installes additionally `libpam-afs-session` for PAM support.

 ##### `service_name`
 Service name for the OpenAFS client daemon.
-Defaults to 'afs' for Scientific Linux and 'openafs-client' for Debian/Ubuntu.
+Defaults to `afs` for Scientific Linux and `openafs-client` for Debian/Ubuntu.

 ##### `service_status`
 Service status available for the OpenAFS client daemon.
-Defaults to 'true' for Scientific Linux and 'false' for Debian/Ubuntu.
+Defaults to `true` for Scientific Linux and `false` for Debian/Ubuntu.

 ### Facts
 #### Fact: `afs_cache_size`